 Query: Hi doctor, I have had reactivated Epstein-Barr for a year.
 I recently got a blood test, which said, faint monoclonal band detected in the gamma region, repeat blood test in six months.
 There is no immunoparesis, and my levels have risen in the last four months, but still in the normal range.
 What d...
 Read Full »

-Do you have a question on Common Medical Conditions or Chronic Fatigue Syndrome ?Ask a Doctor Online
+Do you have a question on Chronic Fatigue Syndrome or ?Ask a Doctor Online